 11.1 Supplies of pulverized fuel ash may be made in bulk in suitable quantities mutually agreed upon between the purchaser and the supplier.
-Where so required by the purchaser, the pulverized fuel ash may also be supplied in bags (jute, jute-laminated, multiple paper or polyethylene lined) bearing the net mass (may be 15 kg, 30 kg, 300 kg, 600 kg as agreed to between that purchaser and the supplier), supplier's name or registered trade-mark, if any.
+Where so required by the purchaser, the pulverized fuel ash may also be supplied in bags (jute, jute-laminated, multiple paper or polyethylene lined) bearing the net mass (may be 15 kg, 30 kg, 300 kg, 600 kg as agreed to between the purchaser and the supplier), supplier's name or registered trade-mark, if any.
 The tolerance on the mass of pulverized fuel ash in each bag or consignment shall be as mutually agreed upon between the purchaser and the supplier.

-11.2 Tolerance Requirements for the Mass of Pulverized Fuel Ash Packed in Bags packed in bags at the plant in a sample shall be equal to or more than 15 kg, 30 kg, 300 kg, 600 kg as applicable.
+11.2 Tolerance Requirements for the Mass of Pulverized Fuel Ash Packed in Bags

+11.2.1 The average net mass of pulverized fuel ash packed in bags at the plant in a sample shall be equal to or more than 15 kg, 30 kg, 300 kg, 600 kg as applicable.
 The number of bags in a sample shall be as given below: